Chester Park EYFS learning update Week 12.01.2018

 Remember the Reception gate closes at 8.55am.

-The Foundation Stage children are all now in school and are settling into the school routine well.
+In Class 3 we are all settling into the school routine well.
 We are learning to develop friendships with others and are enjoying exploring both the indoor and outdoor areas together.

 When we find out who left our playground this way, we will learn which story they are from and start to retell the story using actions and pictures.
 We will learn to retell the story using our voices as different characters and will act out the story with props and actions.